 Your MMDA and TA at each Bank will earn the same interest rate.
 All Banks will utilize the same Interest Rate Tiers and will pay the same rate of interest on the Deposit Accounts within each Interest Rate Tier.
-The interest rates on the Deposit Accounts (including the Enhanced Advisory Yield) will be determined by the amount the Banks are willing to pay on the Deposit Accounts minus the fees paid to Stifel and other parties as set forth below under "8.
-Information About Your Relationship With Stifel and the Banks - Fees to Stifel."
+Deposit Accounts for Retirement Accounts will bear a reasonable rate of interest (as required by 29 C.F.R.
+Section 2550.408b-4(b)(2).

-For each of your Securities Accounts, eligibility for each Interest Rate Tier is based on the balances in the Deposit Accounts held in each Securities Account.
-Thus, if you have multiple Securities Accounts with Deposit Accounts in the Program, each may be eligible for a different Interest Rate Tier, depending on each Securities Account's deposit balances.
+For each of your Securities Accounts, eligibility for each interest rate tier is based on the balances in the Deposit Accounts held in each Securities Account.
+Thus, if you have multiple Securities Accounts with Deposit Accounts in the Program, each may be eligible for a different interest tier depending on each Securities Account's deposit balances.
 As a result, the interest rate available for the Deposit Account balances in each Securities Account may be lower than the interest rate that would apply if your Deposit Account balances for all of your Securities Accounts were aggregated for rate tier determination purposes.